- How OSHA Processes an NRTL Application

 How OSHA Processes an NRTL Application

 When an organization submits its application materials, OSHA staff thoroughly reviews those materials for completeness and adequacy.
 For applications from foreign-based organizations, OSHA must consider the "reciprocity" of the foreign government (as described in I.A of Appendix A in 29 CFR 1910.7).
 When the NRTL Program staff determines that the application is complete and adequate, the staff perform an in-depth on-site review of the applicant's organization, programs, and facilities.
-If certain criteria are met (see NRTL Program Directive), an on-site review may not be necessary.

 Instructions for Completing the NRTL Application

 Applicants shall submit the information requested in the appropriate sections of Annex D of the NRTL Program Directive along with any supporting information that would allow OSHA to determine if the applicant has the capability to operate as a NRTL.